rsthn/rose-otp/README.md

 # OTP Adapter for Rose

-This extension adds TOTP/HOTP support to [Rose](https://github.com/rsthn/rose-core) to create secret codes and one-time tokens using the awesome [otphp](https://github.com/Spomky-Labs/otphp) library of Spomky-Labs.
+Adds TOTP/HOTP support to [Rose](https://github.com/rsthn/rose-core) to create secret codes and one-time tokens using the awesome [otphp](https://github.com/Spomky-Labs/otphp) library of Spomky-Labs.

 # Installation